An Original Poetry Competition

 - Save the word doc or pdf file as title of your work_artist of artwork.
 For example: A Poem For Her_Rachel Ruysch *Failure to format entries as instructed may disqualify your entry

 To be considered, all submissions must be suitable for public consumption.
 Winning writers will be notified via email by May 1st.
-A reading, awards ceremony, and reception will take place on Saturday, May 20th, 3-4 PM.
+A reading, awards ceremony, and reception will take place on Saturday, May 20th, at 4 PM.
 Prizes will be available for pick up if contest winners are not present.

 Dates + Events